Financial-Times/n-ui/header/README.md

 ```
 nUi: {
     header: {
+        disableSticky: false, // turns off the sticky header
-        userNav: false // turns off the log-in/log-out/subscribe/etc links in the nav and drawer
+        userNav: false, // turns off the log-in/log-out/subscribe/etc links in the nav and drawer
+        variant: 'logo-only' // currently the only variant, only displays the Financial Times logo in the header
     }
 }